Target recalls nearly 5 million Threshold candles due to burn hazard

 |054-09-9851

-Target says customers can also contact the company to receive prepaid return labels if they wish to return the items by mail.
+Target said customers can also contact the company to receive prepaid return labels if they wish to return the items by mail.

 Any customers with questions or concerns can call Target at (800) 440-0680 from 7 a.m. to 10 p.m.
 CT daily.
 You can also visit the Target Product Recalls page.